 To facilitate this use case, the Directory Server supports a feature called soft deletes, which preserves a deleted entry's attributes and entry uniqueness characteristics to allow the entry to be undeleted or permanently removed at a later date.
 A delete request may result in a soft delete either by the client explicitly requesting a soft delete or by the request matching criteria defined in an active soft delete policy.
-The soft-deleted entries are renamed by prefixing an entryuuid operational attribute to the DN and adding an auxiliary object class, ds-soft-delete-entry, to the entry, which saves the entry in a hidden state.
+The soft-deleted entries are renamed by prefixing an entryUUID operational attribute to the DN and adding an auxiliary object class, ds-soft-delete-entry, to the entry, which saves the entry in a hidden state.
 All active references and group memberships are then removed.
-Once in this hidden state, soft-deleted entries are inaccessible to clients under normal operating conditions.
-Only clients with the soft-delete-read privilege will be allowed to interact with soft-deleted entries.
+Once in this hidden state, soft-delete-read privilege will be allowed to interact with soft-deleted entries.